Tuesday, October 29, 2024

 [Cool solution by a lady engineer!
 Very Impressed!]

-[Steve Smartrise[Hyperion] smoke us]
+[Steve Smartrise[Hyperion] smokes us]

 [Our friends at Alpha]